wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'trigger an alarm',
     'might bring karmic punishment',
     'prevent nearby crucified sinners from dying',
-    'are tended by souls awaiting judgement',
+    'are tended by souls awaiting judgment',
     'turn food into ash',
     'are diabolical here',
     'speak with the voices of damned souls',